Brieskow-Finkenheerd

-Brieskow-Finkenheerd (Wrzesko) is a municipality in the Oder-Spree district, in Brandenburg, Germany.
+Brieskow-Finkenheerd is a municipality in the Oder-Spree district, in Brandenburg, Germany.
 It is located near the border with Poland.

 History

 From 1815 to 1947, Brieskow-Finkenheerd was part of the Prussian Province of Brandenburg.

 After World War II, Brieskow-Finkenheerd was incorporated into the State of Brandenburg from 1947 to 1952 and the Bezirk Frankfurt of East Germany from 1952 to 1990.
 Since 1990, Brieskow-Finkenheerd is again part of Brandenburg.